openharmony/docs/en/application-dev/security/permission-list.md

 ## ohos.permission.GET_BUNDLE_INFO

-Allows an application to query information about another application.
+Allows an application to obtain information about another application.
 This permission applies only to third-party applications.

 **Permission level**: normal